Six innovative projects selected for the Adaptive Reuse Award shortlist

 “This project shows that adaptive reuse can be both sustainable and beautiful.
 Achieving the client’s need of BREEAM excellent within a Grade II list building, paves the way in a sustainable approach to reuse for modern highly finished workplace environments.
 The detail and care of the finishes and fittings has transformed this space within the Bank conservation area.”
 Simon Anson

 “The project has an overall high level of design and pays lots of attention to detail.
 The mix of original details with new additions blends in well with each other in creating new contemporary spaces.
 The renovation of the inner section of the project creates a more pragmatic use of the space as well as it introduces a better contextualised urban space surrounding the project.”
 Andreas Lyckefors

 11 Spitalfields Gallery in London, United Kingdom by Chris Dyson Architects

 “The project presents a great attention to detail and treatment of light.
 The central void with parts in glass is an innovative and original element of architecture that solves a spatial problem and adds character.”
 Andreas Lyckefors

 “This project shows a highly considered and detailed approach.
 The strategy of bringing daylight through all the floor into the subterranean basement, brings what would have been a dark forgotten space back to life.
 Maintaining the existing structure while introducing a new palette of materials is thoughtful.
 The approach to materiality and detail shows a level care taken beyond the normal, to covert an East London building into a cultural hub for the local area.
 Great work.”
 Simon Anson

 “The new details enhance and preserve the historic integrity of the building.”
 Nina Rappaport

 WAN AWARDS would like to thank the jury and congratulate all six finalists within the WAN Adaptive Reuse Award 2017.
-The final winner of this category will be announced at UK Construction Week on 11 October 2017.
+The winner of this category will be announced on the 28th February 2018 at our prestigious WAN AWARDS 2017 Event.